elcorto/psweep/_sources/written/manual.md

 placeholders.
 ```

-We piggy-back on the `run()` workflow from above to, instead of running jobs
+We piggy-back on the {func}`~psweep.psweep.run` workflow from above to, instead of running jobs
 with it, just **create batch scripts using template files**.

 You can use the proposed workflow below directly on the remote machine (need to